kys3923/tutorial1/TTT/readme.md

 * Make your computer seem more human by adding a short time delay between your turn and the computer's turn.
 * Style it up!
 Get creative, or even make a theme!

-## Super Duper Bonus

-* Add an AI that can beat you every time with the mini-max algorithm.

 ---